Wamuza1/PyBer_Analysis/README.md

 2. Hiring more drivers in rural and sububan cities may  will also helpful to increase the business in each city types.

-3. Increasing a slight rise in fare rates in rural and suburban cities will help to generate company revenue
+3. It will be helpful to survey other factors such as other transportation services provied in these city types.
+Increasing a slight rise in fare rates in rural and suburban cities will help to generate company revenue.